sandipandutta21/sandipandutta21/README.md

-- 👋 Hi, I’m @sandipandutta21
+- 👋 Hi, I’m Sandipan Dutta
-- 👀 I’m interested in ...
+- 👀 I am a Fullstack Python developer, curretly working as an Application Engineer at Aamzon in their Catalog team.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Golang and Mandalin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ You can read my latest blog [here](https://duttasandipan.medium.com/)
-- 📫 How to reach me ...
+- 📫 You can reach me [here](https://discord.com/invite/2gy3n3qV7T) and [here](https://www.linkedin.com/in/sandipan-dutta-admin/)
 <!---
 sandipandutta21/sandipandutta21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.